Karatechop/p2/README.md

 them.
 All commits visible on GH were done after P2 recreation.
 Older commits can be found in "commit_history_and_errors.txt".

+## Commits after deadline
+Separator bug correction - if other symbols then " " (space) and "-" used password does not fit into output area, removed other symbols then " " and "-" from separator array and added them to symbol list array to avoid page redesign.
+Password creation logic remained intact.

 ## Outside code
 * Bootstrap: http://getbootstrap.com/
 * Bootstrap Theme: http://bootswatch.com/superhero/